 Read on for further details about this year’s research, as well as our price comparison for all gas suppliers now operating in WA.
 The competition means you should now have the opportunity to save on your gas bills – but only if you’re proactive and shop around.

-The following gas suppliers all offer residential plans in the Perth area:
+The following gas suppliers all offer residential plans in Western Australia, including the Perth area:

 Read on for pricing and discount details.